 On 21 May, the Bishop of Kigezi, the Right Reverend George Bagamuhunda, came to St Ursula's, and updated us about what is going on in a brief illustrated talk during coffee time.

 Our Building and Energy Project - An Update

 We hope to bring you regular news about the building project.
 For the current state of progress, click here.

 Our Assistant Chaplain, Mark Pogson, is establishing a pattern of English services in Biel/Bienne.
 Services will be held at 1700 on the first and third Sundays in the month, thanks to the hospitality of the Old Catholic community there, who have placed the Epiphany Church at Quellgasse/rue de la Source 27 at our disposal.

 The church has its own website, biel-english-church.ch, which gives more information.

 New Things in Thun

-So we have moved, to the French Chapel at Frutigenstrasse 22, less than five minutes' walk from the station.
-Our first service was on 19 January, and you can seem some pictures of it here.
+Now we have moved, to the French Chapel at Frutigenstrasse 22, less than five minutes' walk from the station.
+Our first service there was on 19 January, and you can seem some pictures of it here.
 There is a flyer here - print one out for a friend!
-Details of how to find us can be found here
+Details of how to find us can be found here.

-To help raise funds for our Sustainability Project, we held a British Pub Quiz evening last autumn with traditional "pub grub".
-"The Mushy Peas" triumphed over "The Roundheads" and we raised over Fr1000 for our Sustainability Appeal.
+We still need to raise funds for our Sustainability Project.
+A while ago, we held a British Pub Quiz evening with traditional "pub grub".
+"The Mushy Peas" triumphed over "The Roundheads" and we raised over Fr1000.

-An Ethiopian Night is planned for late spring - flyers available soon.
+An Ethiopian Night is planned for 9 June - flyers available here.
 We hope to see you there!